 “traveling” to find the unlucky ones

-Actually, I didn’t think I would end up liking this book at first.
-I was prejudiced: LYW is one of the so-called “dissident” writers of China, meaning that he has done prison time for political reasons and has now moved out of the country to pursue his career abroad.
+Actually, I didn’t think I would end up liking this book.
+I was prejudiced: Liao is one of the so-called “dissident” writers of China, meaning not only that his books are banned, but also that he, having been imprisoned for political reasons before, has now moved out of the country in order to be safe.
 Of course there is absolutely nothing wrong with that.
-But I have noticed that many of these writers get misinterpreted, and it doesn’t help their writing at all.
+But I have noticed that many of these dissident writers have started embracing the simplistic narratives of the political far right, and it hasn’t helped their writing at all.

 But this didn’t happen here.
-LYW lends a voice to the parts of Chinese society that gone silent for too long.
-Much of what these people have to say can be unsettling (like the conversation with the former Red Guard), but still, all political views aside, they are still very interesting voices, and they are just waiting to be heard.
+Liao doesn’t inject much of his own politics into his writing.
+He merely lends a voice to those parts of Chinese society that have remained unheard.
+Much of what these people have to say can be unsettling (like the conversation with the former Red Guard), but they are interesting voices, and their stories can be quite revealing.